 It’s a good idea to begin discussions as early as you feel comfortable.
 The more open and relaxed family conversations about passing preferences are, the easier the end of life process will be for everyone.

 One of the reasons I encourage early planning is an increased feeling of control for everyone involved.
 Open discussions minimise the stress and anticipatory grief common in the final stages of life.
 They also help to minimise confusion about a relative’s wishes after they have passed away.

 Discussing passing preferences early on is particularly important for geographically dispersed families, as predicting each other's wishes is even more difficult than usual.
 Plus, logistical issues such as time zones or language barriers can tend to make planning ceremonies from abroad tricky without prior guidance.

 Also, depending on the situation there may be complications such as repatriation to bring up early on.
 This will help ensure the smoothest possible process for your whole family.

 How to bring up end of life decisions.

 When you live far away from close family, starting a discussion about your passing preferences can seem hard.
 Thankfully though, due to the flexible nature of online communication it’s becoming easier than ever to reach out to relatives who've moved away.

 A good way to plan the conversation is to schedule a phone call or Skype session with your close family members.
-Before the scheduled time, make a short list of topics you want to cover (if you’re not sure what to include, our handy quiz can help you create a personalised passing preferences list).
+Before the scheduled time, make a short list of topics you want to cover.
 It works best to run through all topics in one go so the call ends with a clear plan.